DWR - Program Assistant I

 Minimum Qualifications:

-Five (5) years of relevant work experience in an occupation related to the work assigned to this position.
+Four (4) years of experience in an occupational field related to the work assigned to the position.

 OR